 Then she explained that this person had asked Jesus Christ to come into their heart and save them.
 And that in doing so they wouldn’t go to Hell.

 So I decided that I wanted that too!
 I didn’t want to go to Hell!
 So that night, I went home and prayed my version of “the sinner’s prayer”.
 And then the next night, and the next night, and the next night.
 You know, just in case Jesus didn’t hear me the first time.
 I remember being overjoyed in saying that prayer.
 But yet, nothing changed in my life.
-Not yet, anyway.
+Perhaps there was more to it than just a prayer?

 My family is very tradition oriented.
 Every Easter we would go over to my grandparent’s house and my grandfather would go and hide eggs.
 He should have won awards for how hard his eggs were to find!

 My grandfather became terminally ill.
-When he was still able to get up and around he had one request of the family and that was that we visit a church with him.
+When he was still able to get up and around he had one request of the family and that was that we all visit a church with him.
 He had been attending a church and fell in love the people and the pastor.
 This pastor was being called out of state into another ministry.
-But he wanted that pastor to do his funeral for him.
+But he wanted that pastor to do his funeral for him and for us to meet him.
 So, we went.
-A few months later he passed away.
+A few months later my grandfather passed away.

 The pastor he wanted to do his funeral was unavailable at the time, but we had met the new pastor of the church that my grandfather invited us to visit.
 He was an amazing pastor who was a great fit for the funeral.
 We started attending that church regularly, although, to be honest, I wasn’t all that thrilled to be there most of the time.